-I do most of my programming in Go, with an increasingly small portion in C. I also like Go and Lisp, although I do not get many reasons to code in Lisp.
-Recent projects include:
+I do most of my programming in Go, with an increasingly small portion in C. I also like Lisp, although I do not get many reasons to write it beyond hacking my

 - Gosim, a program which simulates people walking around a city.
 Bitbucket.

-- gproc, a program for managing clusters—my development fork is located at http://bitbucket.org/floren/gproc. gproc is more of a curiosity these days, as minimega has surpassed its capabilities.
+- gproc, a program for managing clusters—my development fork is located at https://bitbucket.org/floren/gproc. gproc is more of a curiosity these days, as minimega has surpassed its capabilities.

 - Anduin: I've been playing with wearable computing; the Anduin window manager from MIT is a good start, but missing some features I want.
 I've started adding them in my own fork.